ublue-os/ucore/README.md

 ### Install and Rebase

-To rebase an Fedora CoreOS machine to the latest UCore (stable):
+To rebase an Fedora CoreOS machine to the latest uCore (stable):

 1. Install CoreOS via [desired installation method](https://docs.fedoraproject.org/en-US/fedora-coreos/bare-metal/)
 1. After you reboot you should [pin the working deployment](https://docs.fedoraproject.org/en-US/fedora-silverblue/faq/#_how_can_i_upgrade_my_system_to_the_next_major_version_for_instance_rawhide_or_an_upcoming_fedora_release_branch_while_keeping_my_current_deployment) which allows you to rollback if required.